maricastroc/kanban-app/README.md

 ---

-## 👤 Author

-Built and designed by **Mariana Castro** — [@maricastroc](https://github.com/maricastroc) · [live demo](https://kanban.marianacastro.dev/).

-The interface is an **original redesign**: it started from the Frontend Mentor Kanban brief and was rebuilt with its own design system — custom palette, typography and component layer — on top of a decoupled Next.js + Laravel architecture.

----

 ## 📄 License

 Released under the [MIT License](LICENSE).
 You're free to use, study, fork and build on this code — **as long as the original copyright and license notice are kept**.
 Reuse it and learn from it; don't strip the attribution and present it as your own.